CheetahTemplate3/cheetah3/www/users_guide/gettingStarted.rst

    command is normally 'su root'.
 On non-POSIX systems such as Windows NT, login as an administrator.

 #.
-Run {python setup.py install} at the command prompt.
+Run {pip install CT3} at the command prompt.

 #.
+Or download source code and run {python setup.py install}.

+#.
 The setup program will install the wrapper script { cheetah} to
    wherever it usually puts Python binaries ("/usr/bin/", "bin/" in the Python install directory, etc.)

+#.
+If you cannot login as as an administrator install Cheetah as user to your
+   own home directory: add option {--user} to commands: either {pip install --user CT3} or {python setup.py install --user}.

 Cheetah's installation is managed by Python's Distribution Utilities ('distutils').
 There are many options for customization.
-Type {"python setup.py help"} for more information.
+Type {python setup.py help} for more information.

 To install Cheetah in an alternate location - someplace outside Python's {site-packages/} directory, use one of these options: